 About four years ago France passed laws giving employees the right to disconnect.
 This right to disconnect must be negotiated between the employer and trade-union representatives and there is no prescribed form for any agreement and the measures to be adopted.

-I would say it’s not necessary.
-Employers rarely insist that employees must constantly check their work emails.
-Generally, bosses allow employees to manage their work and choose when to connect.
-It’s then up to the employees.
-Some employees may, for example, prefer to answer emails in their own time so that the return to work is more manageable.
+However, there does need to be some flexibility too.
+Some employees may, for example, prefer to answer queries from customers or clients in their own time so that the return to work is more manageable.
 Employees should be given this flexibility.

 With autonomy though comes responsibility and employees do need to take care of their well-being.